 RCG: I really love this idea.
 Words have such an impact.
 I love how this normalizes self-care, and it can become an important part of the family culture.
 What a gift to give children and our partners.
 They will have this idea instilled so deeply into their way of thinking that they can carry it forward with them wherever they go.

-For more on how motherhood has been my greatest teacher, look here.
+Look here to see how motherhood has been my greatest teacher.

 I hope you enjoyed this piece!
 Wishing you abundant self-care and self-compassion as you journey through motherhood.